Help / HTML5 Ad Animation Modes: Auto, Custom, and Keyframes

 Keyframe basics

-• Add keyframes from the timeline context menu.
+• Add keyframes from the Animate panel or timeline context menu.

 • Drag keyframes to retime motion.